History of the Palatine Public Library

 The Library operated the Freeman Road Branch in Hoffman Estates for nearly 30 years.
 This branch closed and a the new North Hoffman Branch, located in the Willow Recreation Center of the Hoffman Estates Park District on Lexington Road, opened in the fall of 2011.

 As the community grows and changes so does the Library and its services and programs.
-Library Staff and Trustees are committed to remaining relevant to the community and the residents within our service area.
+Library Staff and Trustees are committed to remaining relevant and essential to the needs and interests of the community and the residents within our service area.

-This information was gathered from Mary F. Davis’s "The Story of the Library", written in 1975.
+This information was adapted from Mary F. Davis’s "The Story of the Library", written in 1975.